pdjonov/vec3.net/Content/posts/2025-11-20-optimizing-lz4_stream-for-uncached-memory.md

 #### Bit-twiddling hacks

-When working with machine words, we also need to keep in mind that the logic for assembling bytes into words is different on different processors.
-Fortunately, the only thing that changes when switching the byte order is the direction of the shifts, and we can capture this with a few simple macros:
+When working with machine words, it's also important to remember that the logic for assembling bytes into words is different on different processors.
+Fortunately, in this case, the only thing that changes when switching the byte order is the direction of the shifts, and I capture this with a few simple macros:

 ```c
 #if LZ4_BYTE_ORDER == LITTLE_ENDIAN